In addition to traditional beef which is raised on forages plus home-grown grain, our farm raises grass fed beef too.

-Grass fed beef comes from cattle fed on a grain-free diet of grass and legume forage.
+Grass fed beef comes from cattle fed on a diet of only grass and legume forage.
 It’s prized for higher levels of omega-3s and other good fats – just like you’ll find in cold water ocean fish.
 Lab studies prove that the benefits of 100% grass-fed beef are real, but Pure Island beef also has something that most other grass-fed beef doesn’t.
 Our beef has enough fat for full flavour and dry aging.
 This is rare in the grass-fed world, and it makes a big difference.
 Click to see what full dry aging is all about.

 Although the people use the term “grass fed”, we actually prefer “grass finished”.
 This refers to the feeding that happens as our cattle are getting ready to be processed.
-Our unique approach to raising cattle means our 100% grass-finished beef is capable of being aged at least 30 days, and this delivers strikingly better flavour and tenderness.
+Our unique approach to raising cattle means our 100% grass-finished beef is capable of being aged 30 days, and this delivers better flavour and tenderness.
 But it takes more than just feeding cattle any old kind of grass to make this happen.

 Dry hay is a mainstay of winter feeding in beef cattle farming.
-But typical dry hay is simply not nutritious enough to pack on the required pounds and the right amount of marbling to allow the dry aging that creates our signature taste and tenderness.
+But typical dry hay is simply not nutritious enough to pack on the required pounds and the right amount of marbling and fat cover to allow the dry aging that creates our signature taste and tenderness.
 That’s why we raise our grass finished beef differently.

 Does dry aging really matter?
 Absolutely!
 It makes an enormous difference in the eating experience, but not all beef is capably of being dry aged.
 Only meat with marbling and sufficient fat cover, or ‘finish’, can be dry aged in the first place.
 And even then it takes skill and patience to make it happen properly.
 Learn more about our dry aging process here.